XXXMrG/XXXMrG/README.md

 🔭  I’m currently working on performance and quality of FE.

-🌱  I’m currently learning Rust and wasm.
+🌱  I’m currently learning Rust, Vim and wasm.

 ⚡   Fun fact: ...